Internal Medicine Residency Program at Vassar Brothers Medical Center

 Ambulatory Academic Half Day

 Every Wednesday morning, residents on ambulatory week gather to participate in the Ambulatory Academic Half Day, which includes dedicated workshops, simulations, didactics, and case reviews.
 The designation of this time to educational endeavors ensures our residents get the highest quality education without the burden of conflicting responsibilities such as patient care and task completion.
 The weekly sessions include a workshop or simulation exercise, a didactic discussion, and participation in a case-based discussion of high-yield topics in ambulatory medicine as outlined in the Yale Curriculum under a central theme.
-For example, in the Men’s Health Academic Half Day, residents participate in a simulation exercise regarding the correct performance of external male genital and rectal exams using our life-size full manikin simulator, engage in a case-based discussion of common men’s health issues (such as erectile dysfunction, low testosterone, and benign prostatic, hypertrophy), and complete the corresponding Yale Curriculum modules.
-During the Diabetes Ambulatory Academic Half Day, residents participate in a workshop designed to teach them how to perform finger stick glucose measurements and administer insulin (using actual glucometers, insulin pens, and other supplies), discuss the 2020 American Diabetic Association guidelines for the pharmacologic treatment of type 2 diabetes guided by representative MKSAP questions, and complete the corresponding Yale Curriculum modules.
+For example, in the Men’s Health Academic Half Day, residents participate in a simulation exercise regarding the correct performance of external male genital and rectal exams using our life-size full manikin simulator, a case-based discussion of common men’s health issues (such as erectile dysfunction, low testosterone, and benign prostatic, hypertrophy), and complete the corresponding Yale Curriculum modules.
+During the Diabetes Ambulatory Academic Half Day, residents participate in a workshop designed to teach them how to perform finger stick glucose measurements and administer insulin (using actual glucometers, insulin pens, and other supplies), discuss the American Diabetic Association guidelines for the pharmacologic treatment of type 2 diabetes guided by representative MKSAP questions, and complete the corresponding Yale Curriculum modules.

 Inpatient Medicine Afternoon Report